You can find a way out of overwhelming debt — but you’ll still face some major drawbacks.

 Debts settlement and bankruptcy are sometimes discussed as giant delete buttons for your debt.
 They can both be helpful and ease the tension in your finances.
-But neither are free: You’ll pay for each service.
+But neither are free: You’ll have to pay for each service.
 It’s not a fast process, either.
 You may spend months or even years paying back what you owe.

 |Debt settlement||Chapter 7 bankruptcy||Chapter 13 bankruptcy|

 |Approximate cost||20% of debt + income taxes||Without lawyer: $335|

 With lawyer: $1,810 to $6,310

 |Affect on credit||Stays on credit report for 7 years, temporarily lowers score||Stays on credit report for 10 years, temporarily lowers score||Stays on credit report for 7 years, temporarily lowers score|

 |Length of process||2 to 4 years||3 to 6 months||3 to 5 years|